orbingol/NURBS-Python/README.md

 ## Contents of the repository

-* `nurbs\` directory includes the NURBS libraries
+* `nurbs\` directory includes the `Curve` and `Surface` classes along with the `utilities` module
-* `data\` directory includes sample control points for curves and surfaces
-* `ex*.py` files are testing scripts for curve and surface calculations
+* `ex*.py` files are testing scripts for demonstrating curve and surface evaluations

-Please check the examples for details of `Surface` and `Curve` classes and automatic knot vector generation functions.
-Details of the control points file formats are discussed in [FORMATS](FORMATS.md) file.
+* `data\` directory contains sample control points for the testing scripts

 ## Example Outputs

+The following are the graphical outputs of the example scripts present in this repository.
+All plots are generated using [Matplotlib](http://matplotlib.org/).

 ### File: ex_curve01.py